RiyadhKh4n/blocknews/README.md

 The code which calls the CoinMarketCap API was taken from my previous project [CoinFrog](https://github.com/RiyadhKh4n/CoinFrog)

-The code for the footer was taken from [this](https://www.youtube.com/watch?v=FRRlFLfdvBE) YouTube video
+The code for the footer was inspired from [this](https://www.youtube.com/watch?v=FRRlFLfdvBE) YouTube video

+The code for the table styling was inspired from [this](https://www.youtube.com/watch?v=2yoXvzonxpA) YouTube video

 ### Acknowledgements